 A Shar Pei puppy can cost between 500 and 800 euro, depending on pedigree and level of training.
-Buying a puppy from an improvised breeder is always unwise however, even more so when dealing with Shar Peis as can have numerous genetic diseases or strong behavioral issues.
+Buying a puppy from an improvised breeder is always unwise however, even more so when dealing with Shar Peis as they can have numerous genetic diseases or strong behavioral issues.
 Grooming a Shar Pei is not demanding however it will require multiple vet checks.
 Therefore, maintaining your Shar Pei won't be very cheap.

 Not too economic but not even the most expensive breed

 The Shar Pei breed was created in the Chinese countryside to serve as a factotum dog and it therefore requires to be active.
-Nevertheless, this dog breed ca adapt to a domestic lifestyle specifically because it is a way of remaining close to family with which Shar Peis build a strong and deep bond.
+Nevertheless, this dog breed can adapt to a domestic lifestyle specifically because it is a way of remaining close to family with which Shar Peis build a strong and deep bond.

 The Shar Pei is suitable to apartment life however it needs some activity

 A Shar Pei is not the most suitable breed for those spending lots of time away from home however it isn't even a dog type that can't tolerate being alone.
 Shar Peis are balanced, calm and quite independent by nature and these features allow them to be fine even in solitude, obviously without exceeding.
-Nevertheless a Shar Pei will definitely prefer being amongst loved ones, getting cuddled and playing with them.
+Nevertheless a Shar Pei will definitely prefer being amongst loved ones, being cuddled and playing with them.

 This breed is moderately tolerant to loneliness